DrLex0/quake-frogbots/waypoint/README.md

 awk '/void\(\) map_.* =/ {found=NR} END {if (found) for (i=found; i<=NR; i++) print lines[i]} {lines[NR]=$0}' condump.txt
 ```
 Ensure no unwanted newlines are introduced in the code: lines must _only_ be split after a `;`.
 You _can_ manually edit the waypoint code, like adding a goal or path mode you forgot, removing unwanted paths or path modes, or fixing other things.
 The format is straightforward.
-Don't waste time on reordering things, because if you compile the waypoints into the tool and then resume editing from it, your neat sorting will be screwed up anyway.

 ### Method 1: build waypoints into Frogbot progs